About UCC's Individual Placement AmeriCorps Program

 UCC's Individual Placement AmeriCorps members serve with one UCC partner organization for their entire Term of Service.
 While serving, Individual Placement members have the opportunity to gain professional development and experience in the environmental non-profit and conservation field through their host site.
 Additionally, they have access to AmeriCorps benefits and training related to environmental education, volunteer management, and wilderness first aid.

 Utah Conservation Corps partners with a variety of non-profits organizations, government agencies, and schools.
 The list of partners hosting UCC Individual Placement members changes year to year, and service activities vary by site.
-Below is a list of current and recent partners.
+Below are some of UCC's current and past partners.

 How to Get Involved